-Related requirement: 5.1-F – Accessibility documentation

 7.3-P – Plain language

 Information and instructions for voters and election workers must be written clearly, following the best practices for plain language.
 This includes messages generated by the voting system for election workers in support of the operation, maintenance, or safety of the system.